wujj0326/COVID_Risk_Competition/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ```
-File Name: LA County Covid19 Prediction.R, Get_risk_score.ipynb
+File Name: COVID_LSTM_Prediction.ipynb, Get_risk_score.ipynb
 ```
 ### Data

-The Data are all stored in their corresponding URL, so there is no need to download the data
+The Raw Data are all stored in their corresponding URL Moreover, the LSTM model would generate the predicted values that would be used in the Get_risk_score.ipynb

 ### Prerequisites

 ```
-R
 Python 3
 ```